 Generally speaking, landlords can typically get away with minimal upkeep as long as buildings are operationally sound and renters can safely access units.
 For example, common residential and commercial retail maintenance issues like plumbing or appliances failing are not likely to occur.

 The less upkeep, the better.
-That also makes self-storage investing a potential stream of passive income.
+Low overhead and management costs make self-storage investing a potential stream of passive income.

 How to Invest in Self-Storage Facilities

 If you’re ready to take advantage of the many benefits of investing in self-storage real estate, here’s how you can get started: